The Best Gaming Monitors Under 150 USD (2023 Reviews)

 VRR on this monitor works over DisplayPort for NVIDIA GPUs (GTX 10-series or newer), over HDMI and DisplayPort for AMD GPUs, and over HDMI for Xbox consoles.
 HDMI is limited to 144Hz though.

-The Gigabyte G24F-2 also supports MBR (Motion Blur Reduction) called Aim Stabilizer, which uses backlight strobing to reduce perceived motion blur at the cost of picture brightness, but it cannot be active at the same time as VRR.
+The BenQ EX240 also supports MBR (Motion Blur Reduction), which uses backlight strobing to reduce perceived motion blur at the cost of picture brightness, but it cannot be active at the same time as VRR.

-Other features include Black Equalizer (improves visibility in dark scenes by altering the gamma curvature), Game Vibrance (saturation adjustment), a crosshair overlay, various picture presets and a refresh rate tracker.
+Other features include Black eQualizer (improves visibility in dark scenes by altering the gamma curvature), Color Vibrance (saturation adjustment) and various picture presets.
+It also has an integrated light sensor that can adjust screen brightness according to ambient lighting.

-Check out our full Gigabyte G24F-2 review for more information.
+Check out our full BenQ EX240 review for more information.

 Design & Connectivity